HCY71/view-source-demo/README.md

 - Ensure the website is fully responsive by screen sizes.
 - Add the necessary animations.
 - Confirm the styles match the design specifications.

+### Step 6: Cleanups

+- Revalidate the parts that marked FIXME: or TODO: or TEMP: keywords, if they're finished, delete the annotations.
+- Check if there is any unnecessary **console.log()** that should be removed.